 Here are our tips for places to visit this Autumn.
 Most places charge a price for for what you pick.
 Also, things change due to seasons and weather, so make sure you check the farm’s website or Facebook page for opening times before you set off.
 And don’t forget to take your own bags.

 Bilpin is the place we head for apple picking.
 Past Richmond, at the foot of the Blue Mountains this is a beautiful part of NSW and a place that you’re guaranteed to pick up a delicious apple pie – a secondary perk!
-While you’re out this way it’s worth stopping off at Bilpin Cider Co.
-We also like the look of a cafe called The Hive Berambing.
+While you’re out this way it’s worth stopping off at Bilpin Cider Co and The Grumpy Baker.

 Bilpin Springs Orchard